Drakesinger/Linux-Drivers/README.md

 /* TODO */
 ```

-Since we want to implement a char driver that takes in a string supplied by the user and returns it in inverse we will need to implement the open, release, write and read functions.
+Since we want to implement a char driver that takes in a string supplied by the user and returns it's reverse we will need to implement the `open`, `release`, `write` and `read` functions.

 ```c
 /*